 - Your doctor

-- Victorian Poisons Information Centre Tel.
-13 11 26 – seven days a week, 24 hours a day – for advice when poisoning or suspected poisoning occurs and for poisoning prevention information
+- Victorian Poisons Information Centre.
+Tel.
+13 11 26 – for advice when poisoning or suspected poisoning occurs, and poisoning prevention information (24 hours, 7 days)

 - Your manager or supervisor